Christopher Reeve: Health problems and death

 During his teenage years, Reeve suffered from occasional bouts of asthma and allergies.
 He sustained injuries in various sports activities, such as a broken ankle while skiing and a fractured rib from a riding mishap while training for Anna Karenina.
-At Kessler Rehabilitation Center, he discovered that he hadn't fully recovered from malaria, which he contracted while scouting filming locations in Kenya in 1993.
+At Kessler Rehabilitation Center, Reeve discovered that he had not fully recovered from malaria, which he contracted while scouting filming locations in Kenya in 1993.

-He had a rare condition called mastocytosis, which made him vulnerable to anaphylaxis, and more than once he had a severe reaction to a drug.
+Reeve had a rare condition called mastocytosis, which made him vulnerable to anaphylaxis, and more than once he had a severe reaction to a drug.
 While at Kessler, he tried a drug which was theorized to help reduce damage to the spinal cord.
 The drug caused him to go into anaphylactic shock, and his heart stopped.
 He said he had an out-of-body experience and remembered saying, "I'm sorry, but I have to go now", during the event.
 In his autobiography, he wrote, "and then I left my body.
 I was up on the ceiling. ...
 I looked down and saw my body stretched out on the bed, not moving, while everybody—there were 15 or 20 people, the doctors, the EMTs, the nurses—was working on me.
 The noise and commotion grew quieter as though someone were gradually turning down the volume."
 After receiving a large dose of epinephrine, he woke up and stabilized later that night.
 Two days later, he gave it another try, but experienced the same anaphylactic reaction and was immediately given epinephrine.

-At age 16, he developed alopecia areata.
-Generally, he was able to comb over the bald spots and often the problem disappeared for long periods.
-The condition became more noticeable after his paralysis.
+At age 16, Reeve developed alopecia areata.
+Generally, he was able to comb over the bald spots resulting from the condition, which abated for long periods.
+However, it became more noticeable after he was paralyzed.
 He was given a medication for it, but an adverse reaction caused all the hair on his body to fall out, including his eyebrows and eyelashes.